Skip to content

 Required

-Once you have edited the file, save and exit.
-Next, open the file /etc/csf/ui/ui.allow and add your public IP to allow access to the CSF web interface.
+Save and exit.
+Then open the file /etc/csf/ui/ui.allow and add your client IP to allow access to the CSF web interface.
 Ensure you only add one IP address per line:

 10.10.0.6 # example LAN ip